GimelStudio/Gimel-Studio/README.md

 Documentation for past Gimel Studio releases can be found <a href="https://github.com/Correct-Syntax/Gimel-Studio/releases">here</a>.

+# Feature Requests & Bug Reports

+Please open an issue in the Github issues *for bug reports ONLY*.

+For feature requests, non-bug report questions, etc please start a new discussion in the repository [Discussions area](https://github.com/Correct-Syntax/Gimel-Studio/discussions) or feel free to email me at <correctsyntax@yahoo.com> if you prefer something a bit more private.

 # Development

 **You are Welcome to Help develop Gimel Studio!**